Answer Keys

 Flexible (adj) — easily changed or adjusted for current needs.
 Introducing a flexible timetable is what every school should consider.

-Itinerary (n) — route of your journey or travel.
+Itinerary (n) — a planned route of your journey.
 I want to include some additional places to our planned itinerary.

 Get on (phr. v) — if you get on with someone, you get along well, you are friendly to each other.
 I’m sorry that you didn’t get on with Susan.